szeweq/FL/LATEST.md

-# 2.3.1
+# 2.10.0 (Can't do 3.0.0 – it is reserved for MC 1.13)
-- Fixed annotation names
+- New logo

-# 2.3.0
+- New Rollbar API
-- Added Item, Block and TileEntity registering
+- FluxWork API moved from Minecraft-Flux
-- Added finding annotations
+- Easier item and block registration